-I’m all about in any way that I can!
+I’m all about saving money in any way that I can!
+I’m learning to coupon like a pro and there are tons of tips and ticks to saving as much money as possible.
 Here are some tips I’ve gotten from some magazines and websites and I wanted to share with my readers.

 If you get the paper delivered, then you can ask your newspaper for additional inserts.
 Or if you’re like me, I get my Sunday papers from the machine and I get two papers at a time, that’s double coupons!
 Sometimes triple when they include extra inserts.